MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/monitor-report-performance.md

 ## Use Query Diagnostics

-You can use [Query Diagnostics](/power-query/QueryDiagnostics) in Power BI Desktop to determine what Power Query is doing when previewing or applying queries.
-Further, you use the _Diagnose Step_ function to record detailed evaluation information for each query step.
+Use [Query Diagnostics](/power-query/QueryDiagnostics) in Power BI Desktop to determine what Power Query is doing when previewing or applying queries.
+Further, use the _Diagnose Step_ function to record detailed evaluation information for each query step.
 The results are made available in a Power Query, and you can apply transformations to better understand query execution.

 > [!NOTE]
 > Query Diagnostics is currently a preview feature, and so you must enable it in _Options and Settings_.
 Once enabled, its commands are available in the Power Query Editor window, on the **Tools** ribbon tab.